dreamcatcher-tech/network/Inbox/2024-10-28 1003 privy handles users having a secure private key.md

 This could be actually a transaction that costs gas, since we are going to run some hosted stuff.

 This should post to a market that allows participants to opt to run the job.

+This makes their keys legitimately their own, in a way we cannot yet do.

+It also gives them instant access to crypto payment rails, without much knowledge, and they can be guided by AI assistants.